adulau/foo.be/index.markdown

 You just found the messy place of [Alexandre Dulaunoy](./about) who enjoys when human are using machines in unexpected ways.
 I break stuff and I do stuff.

 ## Interests

-My interest is mainly focus around elegant [computer science](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD896.html) "simple and surprisingly effective" as described by Edsger W. Dijkstra in [EWD896](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD896.html).
-I'm practically experimenting the model into [free software crafting](https://github.com/adulau/), information security and information representation.
+My interest primarily revolves around the elegance of [computer science](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD896.html), especially the concept of "simple and surprisingly effective" as described by Edsger W. Dijkstra in [EWD896](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD896.html).
+I actively apply these principles in practice through [free software crafting](https://github.com/adulau/), information security, and information representation.

-When I want to stay away from computers, I do [photography](https://flickr.com/photos/adulau) and tries to express some photographic feelings in a [photo blog](/photoblog/) and [artistic works](https://www.instagram.com/alexandredulaunoy/).
-Facing the hard reality of biology and ecological system with [gardening](/cgi-bin/wiki.pl/GardeningStuff) is also one of my interest.
+When I want to take a break from computers, I engage in [photography](https://flickr.com/photos/adulau), attempting to convey my photographic emotions through a [photo blog](/photoblog/) and [artistic works](https://www.instagram.com/alexandredulaunoy/).
+I also have an interest in understanding the tough realities of biology and ecological systems, which I explore through [gardening](/cgi-bin/wiki.pl/GardeningStuff).

 ## Activities